Employee Growth and Development Ideas for “The Great Reshuffle”

 When autonomy is lacking and control takes over, people will either defy or comply, Pink said.
 That means that employees will either defy to a controlling work environment, thus spend needed energy to find ways to go against the grain.

-Another employee growth and development idea is to advocate for employee a.
+Another employee growth and development idea is to advocate for your staff.
 Consider having brainstorming meetings for employees to pitch ideas.
 Act on those ideas.
 Check in with your employees and listen to their concerns.
 Employees will then be more engaged in their work, step up to the task, and strengthen their partnership with your organization.

 4. Establish Progress Rituals